NYX Cold Brew vs Club Hopper: What's the Difference?

 It has enough brown structure to read grounded, but the overall effect is softer, slightly mauved, and less saturated than many traditional brown liners.
 That is part of why people who find warmer browns too orange often prefer it.

 In practice, Cold Brew usually gives soft to medium definition rather than a sharp, high-contrast outline.
-On lighter to medium skin tones, it can look like a muted brown-rose.
 On deeper skin tones, it may still show up clearly, but that does not always translate into strong contour.
-It can read more like a softer berry-brown veil around the lip line than a deep sculpting brown.

 Club Hopper is deeper and more plum-berry brown than Cold Brew.